 Mumbai is one of the most populous and most visited cities in India.
 The bustling metropolis is laden with museums, monuments, zoos, parks, and beaches.
 From a ferry ride to Elephanta caves, hiking to the top of the Vasai fort and strolling on the Marine Drive at the time of sunset, Mumbai has no end of activities.
 The city is also home to Bollywood the film industry of India that has a global fan following.

 Being a harbour Mumbai had always been a prominent city and served as the port of arrival from Europe.
-The cross-culture interaction gave way to have architectural wonders in the city such as the Gateway of India, Taj Mahal Hotel, Chhatrapati Shivaji terminus and many more.
+The cross-culture interaction gave way to architectural wonders in the city such as the Gateway of India, Taj Mahal Hotel, Chhatrapati Shivaji terminus and many more.

 The street food scene of Mumbai is a next-level experience to indulge in.
 In a city that never sleeps, you have the whole night to eat Vada Pav, Daabeli, Pattice and will find hundreds of options lined up in every nook and corner of the city.
 If Mumbai feels too overwhelmingly busy then escape to the hill towns of Mahabaleshwar and Lonawala that are are getaways from the city.

 Situated on the Ghats of the Ganges in the state of Uttar Pradesh the city of temples, scholars, and legends are crazy, cluttered yet utterly thought-provoking.
-Being one of the holiest cities of the Hindu religion and one of the most ancient cities of the world it is the city for living and also for the dead.
+Being one of the holiest cities of the Hindu religion and one of the most ancient cities in the world it is the city for the living and also for the dead.
 Dying in Varanasi is considered to provide instant moksha from the cycle of life and death according to Hinduism.

 While in Varanasi elbow your way between the collisions of cycle rickshaws and cows in the labyrinth of the famous “Banaras ki galiyan” to the Kashi Vishwanath temple which is the most revered temple of the Hindu religion.